-Chorgalli formation starts at a depth of 2020.48 m to 2054.24m having a total or gross thickness of 33.76 m .Shale volume for whole depth range is about 39% and the remaining net thickness is is limestone.
+Chorgalli formation starts at a depth of 2020.48 m(6627ft) to 2054.24m(6738ft) having a total or gross thickness of 33.76 m.

 Calliper log measure the continuous record of size and shape of borehole.
 The greater value of caliper log curve in track-1 indicates fracturing due to limestone where the borehole diameter is increased then the normal diameter.